10darts/documentation/reference/android/sdk.rst

 .. java:method:: public static GeoLocation getCurrentGeoLocation()
     :outertype: TendartsSDK

-    Call this method to get the current geolocation
+    Call this method to get the current geolocation.

     :return: the current geolocation